george24601/notes/java/spring/misc.md

 How spring inits object - create instance, pre-init,  create Bean instance, post-init, porcess annotation and inject properties

-Spring transaction need us to config a transactional manager, which in turn requires us to inject DataSource
+Spring transaction need us to config a transactional manager, which in turn requires us to inject DataSource.

 every web project has a ServletContext - our listener listens to it.
 Listener will load spring config, and put created object into ServletContext